Master's Programme in Sustainable Management

 Students in the programme have different disciplinary backgrounds and come from all different parts of the world.
 They are engaged in sustainability and thrive in an environment where these questions are discussed and debated.

-The programme leads to a Master of Science in Business and Economics (60 credits) with Business Studies as the main field of study.
+The programme leads to the degree of Master of Science in Business and Economics (60 credits) with Business Studies as the main field of study.

 - ethics about nature, business and sustainability